Computing Equilibria in Games with Stochastic Action Sets: Computing Compact NE in General-Sum Games

 \section{Computing Compact NE in General-Sum Games}

-Suppose the GSAS has $\rho$ which is unknown, but assume that for each joint available set $S^t$, we can solve the sub-game $\mathcal{G}_{S^t}$ restricted to $S^t$.
-For instance, in a decentralized learning setting, each player might observe their realized action availability set $S_i^t$ and report it to a joint controller that runs e.g. an LP solver to obtain a Nash equilibrium of the sub-game.
+Suppose a general-sum GSAS has $\rho$ which is unknown, but assume that for each joint action availability set $S^t$, we can solve the sub-game $\mathcal{G}_{S^t}$ restricted to $S^t$.
+For instance, each player might observe their realized action availability set $S_i^t$ and report it to a joint controller that runs a solver to obtain a Nash equilibrium of the general-sum sub-game.
+There are several methods that can perform this step in the literature.
+If the game has two players, the subgame can be solved using e.g. the classical Lemke-Howson algorithm~\citep{lemke1964equilibrium} or MILP-based techniques~\citep{sandholm2005mixed}.
+In games with more than 2 players,~\cite{gemp2024approximating} proposed a method that finds approximate NE via stochastic optimization methods.
 Note that each sub-game has size at most $\vert A\vert$, and so does not suffer from the exponential dependence for solving the full GSAS.
 Then, Algorithm \ref{alg:compute_w_general} provides a procedure to compute the compact Nash equilibrium vector $w$ of the full GSAS based on the stochastic approximation approach in Algorithm \ref{alg:compute_w}.

 \begin{proposition} Let $w$ be the collection of weight vectors computed by Algorithm \ref{alg:compute_w_general} applied to a general-sum GSAS $\calG$, and let $\pi$ be the corresponding strategy profile computed from $w$.
 Then, $\pi$ is a Nash equilibrium of $\calG$. \end{proposition}